aws-samples/pgp-decryption-for-transfer-family/README.md

 ## Step-by-Step Instructions to Create Requirements

-### CloudShell - Deploying setupEnvironment bash script and CloudFormation stack.
+### CloudShell - Deploying setupEnvironment bash script and CloudFormation stacks.
 - Open up CloudShell within your AWS account.
 - Run this command to clone this Git repository to access all the required files for this project: